atilaneves/cerealed/README.md

 =============
 [![Build Status](https://travis-ci.org/atilaneves/cerealed.png?branch=master)](https://travis-ci.org/atilaneves/cerealed)

+**Warning**: Backward compatibility is broken with the old (V0.4.x) version of Cerealed.
+This new code uses structs instead of classes, which means changing any existing `accept` and `postBlit` functions (see below) to be template functions, and not using the `new` operator to create instances. `new` might still work in some cases but will use GC-allocated memory when it's not actually needed.

 Binary serialisation library for D. Minimal to no boilerplate necessary.
 The tests in the [tests directory](tests) depend on [unit-threaded](https://github.com/atilaneves/unit-threaded) to run.